JustinTRoss/ImPostr/README.md

 1. Fork the repo.
 1. Clone it to your local computer
-1. Cut a namespaced feature branch from master and name it appropriately
+1. Cut a namespaced feature branch from master
 1. Make commits and prefix each commit with the type of work you were doing
 1. Before you push, rebase upstream changes into your branch, fix any potential conflicts, and then push to your fork.
 1. Submit a pull request directly to the master from your feature branch